nhoyt/git-reference/commands.md

 NOTE: Issue first commit before switching to another branch or your changes will (apparently) be lost.

+### List local branches

+    git branch  =>  git branch --list

+You can use the -v switch to get information on the commit that HEAD points to for each branch

+### List all branches, both local and remote

+    git branch -a

 ----------------------------------------------------------------
 ## Remote Commands